josephfusco/ig-follow-count/README.md

 `Time,Grams,Followers,Following`

-*'Grams' represents the number of photos on your account at the time
+\* _Grams_ represents the number of photos on your account at the time

 ## Creators